The Dark Side of Dubai (Is it Worth Visiting?)

 Don’t get me wrong, we enjoyed many things during our trip and made some great memories, but I feel I have to give an honest account of the reality you can expect behind the shiny veneer of luxury and paradise.

-And if you’re thinking of visiting Dubai, here’s a word of advice: avoid swimming in the sea if you don’t want an eye infection, or worse.
+1. Avoid swimming in the sea if you don’t want an eye infection, or worse.
 (I will explain why below).

 1. Dubai isn’t a walkable city